 “Only the strong dine on bento.”
 So says the Ice Witch in the first episode.

-But that quote a) doesn't give you any idea of what the show's about or b) portray it as a comedy, which it most assuredly is.
-So let's set the quote aside for a moment that talk about the show.
-We meet You Satou, a young man who's just started going to a private high school.
-The story starts with him regaining consciousness in a grocery store, and he really can't remember what happened.
-He ends up in a hospital, and his dad won't let them admit him (his dad's kinda strict and is a bit of a cheapskate).
+But that quote a) doesn’t give you any idea of what the show’s about or b) portray it as a comedy.
+So let’s set the quote aside for a moment that talk about the show.
+We meet You Satou, a young man who’s just started going to a private high school.
+The story starts with him regaining consciousness in a grocery store, and he really can’t remember why.
+He ends up in a hospital, and his dad won’t let them admit him (his dad’s kinda strict and is a bit of a cheapskate).
 The nurses let him stay overnight out of pity.

 On the way to school the next day, Satou meets Hana Oshiroi, who we later learn is a melodramatic germophobe, but she seems to have taken a liking to Satou.
 As the first episode unfolds, we find out that Satou was injured because he was in the wrong place at the wrong time.
 The place?
 The grocery store.
 The time?
 Lunch (bento) mark-down time.
-At a certain time every day, the "God of Discounts" (a store worker) marks down the left-over bentos to half price.
-That's when the "wolves," folks willing to fight -- and fight hard -- for half-priced meals launch their assault.
+At a certain time every day, this store marks down the left-over bentos to half price.
+That’s when the “wolves,” folks willing to fight — and fight hard — for half-priced meals launch their assault.

 One of the most powerful wolves is called the Ice Queen, and she turns out to be a student who’s one year ahead of Satou.
 Sen Yarizui is also the president of the Half Price Lovers Club, and at the start of episode one, she’s the only member.
 I bet you can guess by now who the two new members will be!

-So, now we know what the show's about, and it sounds so violent!
+So, now we know what the show’s about.
+But it sounds so violent!
 Is it really a comedy?
 Yeah, and the violence is part of it.
-The violence is comedic and can't be taken seriously.
-I mean, a petite, white-haired girl leaping eight feet into the air to deliver a round-house kick to a hulking man's face can't be taken seriously!
+The violence is comedic and can’t be taken seriously.
+I mean, a petite, white-haired girl leaping eight feet into the air to deliver a round-house kick to a hulking man’s face can’t be taken seriously!
 Not only that, but they play the whole idea of battles over half-priced bentos with a hilarious seriousness.
-The show builds a mythology around wolves, who compete for the half-priced food but who follow a code of honor; around the Ice Queen, who implements that code with cold precision; and around outsides who are willing to threaten order to get their meals.
-Add characters with gently humorous quirks -- seeing the shy Oshiroi cheer on the wolves to the point of saying she'll attend their funeral if it comes to that -- and you have a delightfully different comedy.
+The show builds a mythology around wolves, who compete but who follow a code of honor; around the Ice Queen, who implements that code with cold precision; and around outsides who are willing to threaten order to get their meals.
+Add characters with gently humorous quirks — seeing the shy Oshiroi cheer on the wolves to the point of saying she’ll attend their funeral if it comes to that — and you have a delightfully different comedy.

 You can buy the series from Amazon (see below) or watch it streaming on Funimation.